Bandit-17/PVBRAIN/README.md

 __Before to compile__:

-You need __absoluptly__ to compile the yaml from a Linux or a Windows box, not (yet) from HASSIO directly since the addon HASSIO module __don't support yet the arduino V2.0 Lib__.
-The arduino V2.0 lib is required ir order to increase the loop stack memory
+You need __absoluptly__ to compile the yaml from a Linux or a Windows box, not (yet) from HASSIO directly since the HASSIO addon module __don't support yet the arduino V2.0 Lib__.
+The arduino V2.0 lib is required ir order to increase the loop stack memory and then runs all entities in memory

 Here is a (french) video showhing how to install ESPhome on a windows platform:
 [https://www.youtube.com/watch?v=lawVsX6XMeE](https://www.youtube.com/watch?v=lawVsX6XMeE)